kaapana/kaapana/docs/source/development_guide.rst

     sudo docker build -t <docker-registry><docker-repo>/example-extract-study-id:0.1.0
     sudo docker push

-Since we finished the implementation process we also don't want the DAG to initiate a dev-server everytime, we can delete the ``dev-serve="code-server"`` option from the initialization of the ``ExtractStudyIdOperator`` in ``dag_example_extract_study_id.py``.
+Since we finished the implementation process we also don't want the DAG to initiate a dev-server every time, we can delete the ``dev-serve="code-server"`` option from the initialization of the ``ExtractStudyIdOperator`` in ``dag_example_extract_study_id.py``.

-.._Local developement workflow:
+_Local development workflow:

-Local developement workflow
+Local development workflow
 ---------------------------

-Alternatively we can also develop our algorithm on a local machine and then nuild and push the rsulting docker container to our registry.
+Alternatively we can also develop our algorithm on a local machine and then build and push the resulting docker container to our registry.

 To do so we need to download the data we want to work with.
 To access the DICOM data for our example, go to the Meta-dashboard, select the data you want and trigger the ``download-selected-files`` DAG.

-Additionally we need to emulate the kaapana environement on the local machine.
-We can achieve this by setting several environment variables, which usually would be configured by kaapana automatically.
+Additionally, we need to emulate the Kaapana environment on the local machine.
+We can achieve this by setting several environment variables, which would usually be configured by Kaapana automatically.
 In our case we can just configure the environment variables in the beginning of our python script:

 .. code-block:: python